IdoZada/PetyApp/README.md

 # Pety App

-The app enables the management of pets via a user-friendly interface for adding animals under a family unit easily.
+The app enables the management of pets via a user-friendly interface.

 Each animal has a number of update options:
 * Add / update departure time for a walking.